Visiting Mexico City or just dreaming of a trip?

 Are you an architecture lover?
 Then you're going to be in heaven ... the city's Historic Center alone has over 9,000 buildings!
 Styles range from Colonial to Art Deco to Contemporary.
 Read this guide to some of the architectural hot spots in the city.

 Shop 'Til You Drop

 Love shopping?
-Then, you’re going to adore Mexico City!
-From upscale boutiques selling designer clothes to colorful markets filled with handmade crafts, there’s plenty of temptation to empty your wallet.
+Then, you're in for a treat!
+From upscale boutiques selling designer clothes to colorful markets filled with handmade crafts, there's plenty of temptation to empty your wallet.
 For a mix of high end and trendy shops, head to Roma, Condesa, and Polanco.
-You’ll also find markets all over the city.
+You'll also find markets all over the city.
 Two of my favorites include the Bazaar Sábado in San Ángel and the crowded Mercado de Artesanías in Coyoacán.

 Tip: although you can use your credit / debit card in most shops, bring pesos for the markets.

 Dip your toe into local cuture by attending an event.
 Catch a concert at the National Auditorium, enjoy the amazing Ballet Folktorico at the Palacio de Bellas Artes, or cheer along with the crowds at a Lucha Libre show.
 Ask you're hotel's concierge for tips, or check out one of the many other events happening daily in this amazing city!

 One of my favorite things about CDMX?
 Art is everywhere!
 From the jaw dropping Diego Rivera murals in the National Palace to the city's amazing street art and its many museums, there is no shortage of art viewing opportunities.